shuye2009/GenomicPlot/README.md

 ## Examples

-The following is a basic example which shows you how to visualize your ChIP-seq peaks in different parts of genes.
-The resulting figure is 'test_plot_5parts_metagene.pdf'.
+The following is a basic example which shows you how to visualize ChIP-seq peaks and iCLIP-seq peaks in different parts of genes.

 ``` r